mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-akv.md

 Secrets stored within an Azure Key Vault provider cannot be directly utilized as interpolations in the project's configuration.
 However, you can access these variables by creating a new microservice environment variable with the value type set to `from secret` the secret name designated as `akv-secret` and the secret key specified as the desired secret name.
 Detailed instructions for this process can be found in the [microservice configuration section](/development_suite/api-console/api-design/services.md#environment-variable-configuration).

 By design, the `akv-secret` in the cluster is not automatically synchronized with its corresponding secrets on Azure Key Vault.
-Instead, when a new variable is added or removed in Key Vaut, it is necessary to regenerate the project's configuration to properly reconfigure the Kubernetes secret.
+Instead, when a new variable is added or removed in Key Vault, it is necessary to regenerate the project's configuration to properly reconfigure the Kubernetes secret.
 Conversely, if a variable is edited, a redeployment of the target environment is all that's required to update the variables on the cluster.